The Modalities and Benefits of Acrogym

 It’s also known as acrosport, acrogymnastics, or acrobatic gymnastics.
 In fact, the name combines a bit of both activities: Acrobatics and gymnastics, particularly rhythmic gymnastics.

 In this article, you’ll learn what this sport consists of, what its routines are like, as well as the benefits of acrogym.
-And although its movements may seem complicated, you don’t have to be an Olympic gymnast to enjoy this experience!
+Although its movements may seem complicated, you don’t have to be an Olympic gymnast to enjoy this experience!

-Acrogym is a show sport based on gymnastic movements, such as somersaults and flic-flacs, with some choreographed steps and even some ballet, including pirouettes and tours.
+Acrogym is a show sport based on gymnastic movements, such as somersaults and flips, with some choreographed steps and even some elements of dance.

 The practice of acrobatic gymnastics was born in the former Soviet Union.
 In 1974, the first championship of this modality was held, which is part of the International Federation of Acrobatic Sports, as well as of the International Gymnastics Federation.